kailanich/datajournalism-fall22/assignment1.md

 * I understood how to read the visualization, but felt it was easier to hover above each state and read the percentages than using the colors.
 (Rating: 3)
   * While it is helpful to have that option, the individual colors should also be easily differentiated.
-  * The navigation could’ve shown the correlation or difference between “% Receiving Loans” and “% Jobs Supported.” if there was some correlation between
+  * The navigation could’ve shown the correlation or difference between “% Receiving Loans” and “% Jobs Supported.”

 * The data is mostly accurate according to the writer.
 (Rating: 4)
   * The article mentions that some loans went to self-employed people, so I’m curious if this can affect the numbers a little bit.
 A rough estimate of how many people were labelled self-employed would give more context.
 I also wonder if there are some small businesses that don’t fit into just one category.